-It can be seen that because of the criteria established in Table 3 and represented in Figure 5, there is already a diversification of research related to the theme.
+It can be seen that because of the criteria established in comparative Table 3, there is already a diversification of research related to the theme.
 However, the three most searched criteria related to Social Machines so far were: definitions, concepts, characterizations that are equivalent to 64.70% of the researches presented.
 Then, studies on the mapping are equal to 35.29%.
 Regarding implementation and architecture, both are equivalent to 23.53%.